the-cult-of-integral/discord-raidkit/README.md

 4. To test your loyality, under no circumstances should you mention this project, lest you be immediately banned.
 This prevents us looking suspicious.
 5. As a further test of rule four some moderators may even feint annoyance and threaten punishment.
 To prove your oath of silence, just ignore them.

-This method keeps the server looking innocent, keeps me looking innocent, and keeps you looking innocent.
+This method keeps the server looking innocent, keeps me looking innocent, and keeps you looking innocent, thus avoiding a repeat wipeout.
 I look forward to helping you all!

 ---